ZcashFoundation/zebra/book/src/user/target-tier-policies.md

 and spent a reasonable amount of time at that tier, before making a proposal for promotion to the next higher tier; this is true even if a target meets the requirements for several tiers at once.
-This policy leaves the precise interpretation of "reasonable amount of time" up to the approving teams; those teams may scale the amount of time required based on their confidence in the target and its demonstrated track record at its current tier.
-At a minimum, multiple stable releases of Zebra should typically occur between promotions of a target.
+This policy leaves the precise interpretation of "reasonable amount of time" up to the Zebra team.

 The availability or tier of a target in stable Zebra is not a hard stability guarantee about the future availability or tier of that target.
 Higher-level